 Little Havana Food & Cultural Tour

-Taste authentic Cuban cuisine while learning about Little Havana’s culture and traditions on a 2.5 hour walking food & cultural tour.
+Taste authentic Cuban cuisine while learning about Little Havana’s culture and traditions on our exclusive walking food & cultural tour.

 Our original Little Havana Food & Cultural Tour explores the rich history and culinary delights of a vibrant neighborhood.
 Experience a unique and vibrant facet the Cuban culture that can only be found in Miami.
 Little Havana was recently listed as an official “national treasure” of the United States by the National Trust for Historic Preservation.
 Little Havana is well-known for its many historical, political, and artistic contributions to Miami culture.
 Nestled in the heart of the city’s downtown area and only a short drive from Miami’s famed South Beach, the neighborhood is full of interesting cultural landmarks.

 Agustin Gainza Arts & Tavern at 1652 S.W 8th Street, Miami, Florida 33135

 Multiple times a day, check calendar